lukamacura/womenreset/knowledge-base/Metabolic Changes & Weight Gain.md

 subtopic: "Causes – Insulin Resistance"

 content_text: |
-  Your metabolism really changed the rules without asking for permission.
+  Your metabolism has changed the rules without asking for permission.
 Surprise!

   Estrogen dips and sneaky muscle loss slow your daily burn by about 100–200 calories.
 Add in lower insulin sensitivity (your body is more likely to store glucose as fat rather than burn it), and suddenly carbs turn clingy — especially around the belly.